michelangelo-valderrama/understanding-astro-webook/src/content/chapters/ch1.md

 }
 ```

 This is very well annotated, so we won’t spend time on this.
-However, the `compilerOptions` for TypeScript are set in this file.
+However, the `compilerOptions` for Typescript are set in this file.
 The point to make here is Astro keeps a list of typescript configurations (`base`, `strict` and `strictest`) that our project leverage when we initialise via the CLI wizard.

 In this example, we’ll leave the `tsconfig.json` file as is.
-TypeScript (and consequently the `tsconfig.json` file is optional in Astro projects.
-However, I strongly recommend you leverage TypeScript.
+Typescript (and consequently the `tsconfig.json` file is optional in Astro projects.
+However, I strongly recommend you leverage Typescript.
 We’ll do so all through the book.

 ### package.json